advanced-security/secret-scanning-review-action/README.md

 # FAQ

-## Why Powershell
+## Why Powershell?
 A few reasons
 1. I was challanged by a coworker during a Python v PowerShell discussion
-2. To demonstrate GitHub Actions flexibility ([pwsh is installed by default on the runners!](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners#preinstalled-software))
+2. To demonstrate GitHub Actions flexibility ([pwsh is installed by default on GitHub-hosted runners!](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners#preinstalled-software))
-3. Find current pitfalls and work with platform team to improve!
+3. Find current pitfalls and work with the platform team to improve!
-4. Powershell is cross-platform automation platform with the power of .NET!
+4. Powershell is s cross-platform automation platform with the power of .NET!

+## Why are there two runtime options and what's the difference?
+The two runtimes are designed to be functionally equivalent.
+The primary difference is the underlying language and the dependencies that are required to be installed on the runner.
+The `powershell` runtime is the default and is the most tested.
+The `python` runtime is a newer addition for those who may not have powershell installed on their self-hosted runners.